ssbc/ssb-tribes/README.md

 where `opts` *Object* with properties:
   - `groupId` *MessagedId*: return only application for a specific group
   - `get` *Function | true* - runs an async function on each applicationId before calling back.
 If `true` is passed, this is the internal `ssb.tribes.application.get`.
-  - `accepted` *Boolean*: filter applications that have been accepted or not.
-This requires a `get` which has an `addMember` property similar to the output you see in `ssb.tribes.application.get`.
+  - `accepted` *(Boolean|null)*: filter applications that have been accepted or not.
+    - `accepted: true` gets you applications which have been accepted
+    - `accepted: false` gets you applications which have been rejected
+    - `accepted: null` gets you applications which haven't had a decision made on them yet
+    - If you set this, you get full application records back

 ## TODO

 - [ ] add the latest known "sequence" at time of add-member, so we know if we need to reindex!
+- [ ] more tests around applications which have multiple decisions made on them